jemme07/pyspk/README.md

 where $\alpha$ sets the power-law normalisation, $\beta$ sets power-law slope, $\gamma$ provides the redshift dependence and $E(z)$ is the usual dimensionless Hubble parameter.
 For simplicity, we use the cosmology implementation of `astropy` to derive the redshift evolution in py-SP(k).

-In the following example we use the redshift-dependent power-law fit parameters with a flat $\Lambda $CDM cosmology.
+In the following example we use the redshift-dependent power-law fit parameters with a flat $ \Lambda$CDM cosmology.
 Note that any `astropy` cosmology could be used instead.

 ```
 import pyspk.model as spk